 Benefits of Vitamin B12 shots and injections:

-- Increase energy levels (more consistent and sustained energy throughout the day with less crashes)
+- Increase energy levels (more consistent and sustained energy throughout the day with fewer crashes)

 - Improved sleep at night

 - Improved hair growth or decreased hair loss (hair loss is multifactorial but almost always iron and B12 levels play a role)

 - Improved immune system (16) (many patients use the boost while they are acutely ill or use it to prevent getting sick around others)

 - Improved weight loss (not a direct benefit - we will go over this extensively below, but having more energy allows for more exercise)

 - Improved mood, decreased depressive symptoms and more emotional stability

 - Improved concentration and decreased brain fog (Frequently helpful in patients with ADD-like symptoms)